-What is the Colorado Emergency Preparedness Assessment (CEPA)
+The Colorado Emergency Preparedness Assessment (CEPA) does the following:

 - Assists local jurisdictions in efforts to obtain a greater understanding of local preparedness levels and to better position the state to support local disaster preparedness, response and recovery efforts.